albertgran/Next-Generation-5G-OFDM-Based-Modulations/README.md

   number={},
   pages={1-3},}
 ```

- ## Published works using this code
- - Next Generation 5G OFDM-Based Modulations for Intensity Modulation-Direct Detection (IM-DD)Optical Fronthauling (in this repo)
- - Experimental Assessment of 5-10Gbps 5G Multicarrier Waveforms with Intensity-Modulation Direct-Detection for PONs
- - Experimental Assessment of 10Gbps 5G Multicarrier Waveforms for High-layer Split u-DWDM-PON-based Fronthaul

  ## Note on licenses
  These codes have been built during the Introduction to Research Program from Universitat Politècnica